liberfa/erfa/README.rst

 ERFA includes smaller changes that may or may not eventually make it into SOFA, addressing localized bugs or similar smaller issues:

+* ERFA 1.7.2 and SOFA "20200721"

+  + Only bug fixes in the SOFA release.
+The only differences between ERFA 1.7.2 and SOFA "20200721" remain the added ``eraVersion``, ``eraSofaVersion``, and leap second functions noted above.
+  + Fixes a bug in ERFA 1.7.1 that ``eraVersion`` would return 1.7.0 if compiled directly rather than created as part of the library with ``make``.

 * ERFA 1.7.1 and SOFA "20200721"